 Its aim is to identify common challenges and solutions in the use of models to support policy making.
 Experiences, challenges and the way ahead will be discussed by sharing best practices to ensure high quality standards and adherence to the state-of-the-art.

-- Extended abstract submission: from 1 May to 30 June, 2019 (abstracts can be sent to EU-CONF-MOD@ec.europa.eu)
+- Extended abstract submission: from 1 May to 30 June 2019 (abstracts must be sent to EU-CONF-MOD@ec.europa.eu)

-- Final submission of extended abstracts and registration for presenters: 31 October, 2019
+- Final submission of extended abstracts and registration for presenters: 30 September 2019 - NEW DEADLINE

 Centre Albert Borschette, Rue Froissart 36, Brussels.

-There is no hotel special fare for conference participants.
+There is no special hotel ratefor conference participants.
 Conference participants should book their accommodation directly.

 Call for papers